aimms/documentation/infosec/cloud-platform-azure.rst

-Information security for the AIMMS Cloud Platform (on AWS)
+Information security for the AIMMS Cloud Platform (on Azure)
 ============================================================================

 Backups / Business Continuity / Disaster Recovery